philipmendels/use-flexible-undo/stories/make-undoable-from-to-tuple-intro.md

-Here we model the action payload as a tuple that stores the previous state and the new state.
+Here the action payload is modeled as a tuple that stores the previous state and the new state.